PREDICT-DPACC/subject-id-gen/README.md

 yarn seed
 ```

-In your environment variables, `MONGODB_DB` must be set to the empty database you created, and `MONGODB_URI`.
+In your environment variables, `MONGODB_DB` must be set to the name of the empty database you created, and `MONGODB_URI` must be the connetion URI for your MongoDB instance.

 ## Available scripts